 I personally had 7 days to travel as freely as I wished, from Las Vegas to Seattle and the main goal I had set prior to starting it was to see the majestic coast of the western United States, and majestic it was, but my travels and destinations that I had lined up in addition to seeing it, made me see more than that coast and I’m glad it did, because many of the gems I found were inland, not coastal.

-In fact, I was staying for 1 week in Las Vegas before the entire west coast trip was set to happen.
 To avoid getting bored at the casinos, I took 2 friends who were also in Vegas with me, and we went to the nearest hiking trail we could find, which was in Mt.
-Charleston, one of the closest hikes near Vegas.
-Here are details on that specific area.
+Charleston, one of the closest hikes near Las Vegas.

 Again, the details of where this spot is and what else there is to see there is in the link above.

-Gem 2: Interstate 15 from Vegas to Los Angeles.
+Gem 2: The scenic drive from Interstate 15 from Las Vegas to Los Angeles

 The most beautiful mountainous areas you see on interstate 15 as you’re getting closer and closer to the coast are mountains that are part of Angeles National Forest and while I wish I had at least another week to explore them, I went to the nearest spot in this forest, after I finished checking out the Mormon Rocks.